willy1989cv/cabo-verde-datahub/islands/Sao Nicolau/index.md

             type: text
 ---

 São Nicolau Island in Cape Verde is a captivating blend of natural wonders and cultural richness.
 Known for its dramatic mountain ranges, verdant valleys, and picturesque landscapes, São Nicolau offers unparalleled opportunities for hiking and exploring its diverse terrain.
-The island's rugged beauty includes lush agricultural fields, charming colonial towns, and stunning vistas that enchant visitors.
+The island's rugged beauty includes lush agricultural fields, charming colonial towns, and stunning vistas that enchant visitors

 Beyond its natural splendor, São Nicolau embraces its cultural heritage through traditional music, dance, and local craftsmanship.
 The town of Ribeira Brava showcases colonial architecture and a bustling market, providing a glimpse into daily life on the island.
 São Nicolau's blend of scenic beauty and cultural authenticity makes it a compelling destination for travelers seeking both outdoor adventures and a taste of Cape Verdean tradition.